storj/docs/app/(docs)/object-mount/user-guides/tips/page.md

 weight: 12
 ---

-There are some general ideas presented in {ref}`user-guide-core-concepts` that should help inform usage of object storage with your software.
-For example, object storage is not very good for high IOPS work loads, so prefer to use {ref}`Object Mount Fusion <Object Mount-fusion-guide>` for that use-case.
+There are some general ideas presented in [user-guide-core-concepts]() that should help inform usage of object storage with your software.
+For example, object storage is not very good for high IOPS work loads, so prefer to use [Object Mount Fusion](Object Mount-fusion-guide) for that use-case.

 The following are some applications for which we have additional guidance when using then in combination with Object Mount.
 If you have more to add to the list, let us and the community know on our [forum](https://forum.storj.io).